-While blue Frenchies are not accepted in the American Kennel Club breed standard and are not ideal for breeding lines, they're still a highly coveted pet.
-Their rare color may be called blue, but don't expect these pups to look like your favorite pair of suede shoes.
+Anyone looking to compete in an event hosted by the American Kennel Club shouldn't bother with blue Frenchies, as they're not accepted by the AKC breed standard.
+Despite their lack of an official designation, blue Frenchies still make great pets.
+Their rare color may be called "blue," but don't expect these pups to look like your favorite pair of suede shoes.
 The blue color is caused by a recessive gene from the parent dogs and actually has more of a silver or grey pigment, otherwise known as a black dilute gene variation.

 Originally, blue French bulldogs were frowned upon because breeders were inbreeding and linebreeding their black Frenchies to create a new, rare color.
 This type of breeding generally does not produce healthy puppies and can be dangerous because of the potential for genetic defects.
-These days, however, reputable blue French bulldog breeders do not inbreed their dogs.
-As a result, there are plenty of healthy purebred lines out there, so related pups are no longer crossing lines.
+These days, however, reputable blue French bulldog breeders produce healthy purebred lines.
 The stigma remains, but it hasn't put a damper on the demand for this popular dog.

 Are you interested in owning a blue French bulldog?
 Here's everything you need to know about the breed.

 How Much Does a Blue French Bulldog Cost?